Ultraviolet Sterilization

 Don't skip pre-filtration.
 It's not optional - it's essential for UV to work.

-• Very little - about the same as a light bulb.
+A: Very little - about the same as a light bulb.

 Typical UV system power consumption: